Bridging the Gap in Digital Maturity Models

 Conclusion

 Digital transformation success depends on mastering both vision and execution.
 We encourage academia and industry to evolve digital maturity assessment frameworks that balance strategy with practical migration pathways.
 Companies that build strong execution capability—tying initiatives to measurable outcomes—will lead the next phase of digital transformation.
 For organizations seeking digital maturity model consulting or a structured digital maturity model implementation, the priority should be selecting a framework that delivers not only assessment but also clear execution guidance.
-For organizations seeking **digital maturity model implementation support**, a structured digital maturity assessment can provide the baseline for this execution layer.
+For organizations seeking **implementation governance support (not delivery)**, a structured digital maturity assessment can provide the baseline for this execution layer.

 Frequently asked questions